Who Was Madeleine Albright?

-Madeleine Albright was born in 1937 in Prague.
-As a child, she moved with her family to the United States.
+As a child, Madeleine Albright moved with her family to the United States.
 After studying at Wellesley College and Columbia University, Albright entered politics at the urging of a former professor.
-In 1993, Albright became the American ambassador to the United Nations, and three years later she was appointed secretary of the state in the Clinton administration, making her the first woman to have ever held the position.
+In 1993, Albright became the American ambassador to the United Nations, and three years later, she was appointed the Secretary of the State in the Clinton administration, making her the first woman to ever hold the position.
 Albright served in that capacity for several years before leaving in 2001 to pursue other projects.

 After briefly resettling in Czechoslovakia, in 1948 the Korbels again took flight when the communists came to power.
-They settled in Denver, Colorado, and Madeleine's father, Josef, who had worked as both a journalist and a diplomat, became a distinguished professor at the University of Denver.
-Madeline grew up learning much about world affairs from her father.
-(Among others who would benefit from Josef Korbel's instruction was one of his favorite students—future secretary of state Condoleezza Rice.)
+They settled in Denver, Colorado, and Albright's father, Josef, who had worked as both a journalist and a diplomat, became a distinguished professor at the University of Denver.
+Albright grew up learning much about world affairs from her father.
+Among others who would benefit from Josef Korbel's instruction was one of his favorite students—future secretary of state Condoleezza Rice.

-A bright student, Madeleine earned a scholarship to Wellesley College in Massachusetts.
+A bright student, Albright earned a scholarship to Wellesley College in Massachusetts.
 There she edited the school's newspaper and pursued her passion for politics.
 One summer, she landed an internship at the Denver Post, and she soon fell for a fellow intern, publishing heir Joseph Albright.
-Madeleine graduated with honors from Wellesley in 1959, and she and Joseph Albright married shortly thereafter.
+She graduated with honors from Wellesley in 1959, and she and Joseph married shortly thereafter.

 Over the next several years, the couple moved to various cities while Joseph pursued his career as a journalist.
-Madeleine began studying Russian and international relations while also raising the couple's three daughters, twins Alice and Anne (born in 1961) and Katherine (born 1967).
-Madeleine completed her education at Columbia University, earning a certificate in Russian studies in 1968 and her MA and PhD in public law and government by 1976.
+Albright began studying Russian and international relations while also raising the couple's three daughters, twins Alice and Anne (born in 1961) and Katherine (born 1967).
+Madeleine completed her education at Columbia University, earning a certificate in Russian studies in 1968 and her M.A. and Ph.D. in public law and government in 1976.

 Adviser and Educator